zero010010/Usin-ML-to-predict-Carbon-FootPrint-/README.md

-Please review summary in "/source/project_resumme",  for a brief overview of the model techniques and their applications in this project.
+🔖 Please review summary in "/source/project_resumme",  for a brief overview of the model techniques and their applications in this project.

+Thanks for reading 👍

 <p align="center">